shengzesnail/AIV_MAOAC/README.md

 ## Directory

->**ImageData/**: the raw microfluidic images
+* **ImageData/**: the raw microfluidic images
->**HFMdata2D/**: data extracted from the images and used for AIV training
+* **HFMdata2D/**: data extracted from the images and used for AIV training
->**HFMresults/**: results after AIV training
+* **HFMresults/**: results after AIV training
->**matlab_scripts/**: Matlab scripts to visualize the AIV results
+* **matlab_scripts/**: Matlab scripts to visualize the AIV results
->**AIV_training.exe**: executable program that shows a demo of AIV training
+* **AIV_training.exe**: executable program that shows a demo of AIV training

 ## Training AIV

-In the comment prompt (Windows OS), run
+In the comment prompt (Windows OS), go to the directory and run
 > AIV_training.exe

 The executable program will take a long time to complete the training, as this is run on CPUs.
-It will print the log and training loss and create a .mat file in `HFMresults` folder after training.
+It will print the log and training loss, and create a .mat file in `HFMresults` folder after training.

 ## Others